rbrglez/open-logic/doc/axi/olo_axi_byte_stream_brige.md

 __byte[N:N+1] - CRC__

-A 16-bit CRC appended at the end of the packet.
+A 16-bit CRC appended at the end of the frame.

 The CRC is calculated over the entire frame excluding the synchronization bytes